 In the belief that security can be non-intrusive I initiated, and was closely associated with, the design of the software used by TIFR's security services.
 I was similarly involved with the service request system for TIFR's computer center, and with the performance evaluation system developed in-house.

 About myself: I did my undergraduate courses in physics at the Indian Institute of Technology, Kharagpur and my doctoral work in TIFR.
 This was followed by post-doctoral research in IMSc Chennai, the University of Bielefeld, CERN Geneva and KFA Juelich.
-I'm a member of the Subject Board for Physics of St. Xavier's College Mumbai, and a fellow of the Indian National Science Academy and of the Indian Academy of Sciences.
+I'm a fellow of the Indian National Science Academy and of the Indian Academy of Sciences.
 Apart from the sciences, I'm interested in mathematical puzzles, photography and wildlife.
 This last interest is entirely due to my wife, Radiya Pacha Gupta.